bachelor-2014/report/v2/human_interaction.md

 much of a risk to pick up and use for this project, as we lack experience with them.

+Making the application support a RESTful/web socket interface made us think about the possibilities with C++, while C++ is great at system programming it does not propose the best support for creating a web service.
+So instead we choose to go for newer technologies and went looking for a language with interoperability with C++ and good support for creating a web service.

 There is no shortage of languages that provides both support for RESTful interfaces and libraries for this task either.
 Many languages also has decent support for interfacing with C++, though this is often a task with varying success as the libraries for doing so are both complex and often unmaintained.
-NodeJS seemed as the stronger candidate because despite being a relatively new entrant already shines in many of these areas and is used by so many in varying settings from hobby-hackers to large corporations.
-Within the team there was experience with both NodeJS and solving the same task in other languages (Python, C#, etc.), and NodeJS was voiced as the simpler way out *//TODO is this true?*.
+NodeJS seemed as the stronger candidate because of it already being integrated with the BBB through BoneScript libraries and because of the support for web sockets through the socket.io library, which makes it possible to send data continuously from the server to the client.
+Within the team there was experience with both NodeJS and solving the same task in other languages (Python, C#, etc.), and NodeJS was voiced as the simpler way out *//TODO is this true?
+And do we need this statement?*.
 Its also relatively lightweight and is built with non-blocking IO in mind, making it unlikely that this layer will become a bottleneck in the project.

 When actually using the technology it was discovered that ease of use was not as high as one could have hoped.
 The most noteworthy of these